alkakush/video-project/README.md

-you can see the code all code of video project
+you can see the code all code of video project.